nodeontrain/nodeontrain.xyz/tuts/layout_links.md

 permalink: /tuts/layout_links/
 ---

-Now that we’ve finished a site layout with decent styling, it’s time to start filling in the links we’ve stubbed out with ’#’.
+Now that we've finished a site layout with decent styling, it's time to start filling in the links we've stubbed out with '#'.
 Of course, we could hard-code links like

 {% highlight html %}
 <a href="/static_pages/about">About</a>
 {% endhighlight %}

-but that isn’t the AngularUI.
+but that isn't the AngularUI.
 For one, it would be nice if the URL for the about page were `/about` rather than `/static_pages/about`.
 Moreover, AngularUI conventionally uses `ui-sref` and state name, which involves code like

 {% highlight html %}
 <a href ui-sref="about">About</a>
 {% endhighlight %}

-This way the code has a more transparent meaning, and it’s also more flexible since we can change the definition of `about` and have the URL change everywhere `about` is used.
+This way the code has a more transparent meaning, and it's also more flexible since we can change the definition of `about` and have the URL change everywhere `about` is used.

 ### Contact page

-For completeness, we’ll add the Contact page.
+For completeness, we'll add the Contact page.
 The test appears as in `public/test/e2e_test/controllers/static_pages_controller_test.js`

 {% highlight javascript %}
 describe('staticPagesControllerTest', function() {